 - Change the URL parameters in the traffic URLs

 - to check that permissions surround the AP

 - to check that request validation acts at the API level, not just the GUI level

 - Issue the requests when logged out to check the permissions still apply

 - And if you do test like this, and your organisation keeps ignoring these types of defects, check if you reported them effectively, and if you did, then leave because that company doesn’t deserve you.

-    I didn’t even describe security testing above.
+I didn’t really describe security testing above.
 I described functionality testing.